 The next weeks pass blissfully, no rushing, nobody to track down and beat into obedience, not even anyone to kill.

 Sounds boring, it isn’t.
 I’m surrounded by three lively lovelies, our young precious and a dog that can apparently read minds.
 Why would I want to run around the country in fancy hotels looking at whatever.
 We live near the top of a mountain, our views are more mountains to the north, south and east, the Pacific Ocean to the west.
 Nobody bugs us.
 While I have several legal and accounting acquaintances, none of them could be called friends in the sense of hanging out together.

 If McKenzie has any interest in other children, she never mentions it.
 Natalie says she sees herself as a smaller adult in our made up family.
 Her new outfits are more…stylish teen than nine year old.
 Aside from a few pairs of skinny jeans and sneakers, she spends most of her days in shift dresses that hug her beginning curves and hang to mid-calf.
-When she’s not barefoot, she wears simple platforms, not the sky high kind, but a wedge heel.
+When she’s not barefoot or in sneakers, she wears simple platforms, not the sky high kind, but a wedge heel.
 Nat took her for a hair appointment and she returned with a tres-stylish cut to her shoulders, parts to one side or down the middle.
 Crazy rich, thick hair, shiny, like any healthy young girl.

 She got ears pierced and has two small platinum studs on her lobes.
 The slightest touch of eyeliner, pastel shadows and clear lip gloss.
 The first time she had it all on, Zelda sat in front of her, cocked her head back and forth, then sniffed around her face.
 I assume that since McKenzie didn’t smell any different Zelda was satisfied that we hadn’t replaced her friend with an avatar.